RWTH-EBC/ADDMo/README.md

 Open command line and create a python 3.9 or above environment via:
 `$ conda create --name ADDMo python=3.10 `

-Type y for accepting to install first packages
+Type y for accepting to install first packages:
 `$ y`

-Activate environment
+Activate environment:
 `$ conda activate ADDMo`

+Change directory in command line to the project path using: `$ cd <Path to your local ADDMo repo>`

 Install required packages via:
-`$ pip install -e <Path to your local ADDMo repo>`
+`$ pip install -e .`

 Set the conda environment "ADDMo" as interpreter for e.g. in PyCharm